marianorodriguez/altran-backend/README.md

 `npm run stop`: Stops the server when launched on production mode

 `npm run test`: Runs the test suite.

+**How to use:**

+you will need a login token to access to the main endpoints.

+- Make a POST request to */login* with the following body:
+`{
+  "email": "<YOUR_EMAIL>"
+ }`

+ the server will validate your email with the clients database and send you a Token with a 30 minutes life span.

+ available endpoints:

+ - GET /clients/byId/:clientId -> sends client data, searched by client ID.
+ - GET /clients/byName/:name -> sends client data, searched by client name.
+ - GET /policies/user/:policyId -> sends the client data linked to a policy, searched by policy ID.
+ - GET /policies/byUsername/:name -> sends all policies linked to a client, searched by client name.

+ *All request must have a "token" key set in the header with the <AUTH_TOKEN> obtained in the login request as the value.*

+ */policies endpoints requires the logged user to have the "admin" role.*

+**Request example:**

+- Login request:
+`curl -X POST http://localhost:8080/login -H 'content-type: application/json' -d '{	"email": "sherrieblankenship@quotezart.com" }'`

+Login response: `{
+  "success":true,
+  "token":"<AUTH_TOKEN>"
+}`

+- Get data of clients named 'Sherrie':
+`curl -X GET http://localhost:8080/clients/byName/Sherrie -H 'token: "<AUTH_TOKEN>"'`

+Response: `{
+    "found": true,
+    "clients": [
+        {
+            "id": "011dd3d8-2d1e-4abe-9efc-006a1a4a0399",
+            "name": "Sherrie",
+            "email": "sherrieblankenship@quotezart.com",
+            "role": "user"
+        }
+    ]
+}`

 **main dependencies:**